Is WP 2FA not sending email notifications with the one-time password?

 You’re likely not receiving two-factor authentication emails because they’re being filed in the spam folder.
 This is a super common problem with WordPress emails.

-You can easily solve this by using the WP Mail SMTP plugin that adds authentication to your messages and help them bypass spam filters.
+You can easily solve this by using the WP Mail SMTP plugin.
+WP Mail SMTP sends emails through a professional email provider instead of your web server.
+This adds authentication to your messages and helps to ensure they aren’t marked as spam.

 In the tutorial below, we’ll show you how to set it up.

-How To Fix WP 2FA Not Sending Email Problem
+How to Fix WP 2FA Not Sending Email

 1. Check One-Time Code via Email Is Enabled